WMXZ-EU/microSoundRecorder/README.md

 The I2S_TYMPAN mode allows the high quality TYMPAN audio board https://tympan.org/ to be used as audio recorder

 The I2S_TDM mode allows multiple digital(e.g. ICS-52000 ) microphones be used in TDM mode

+The I2S_CS42448 mode allows acquisition using the CS42448 audio board

 ## implements
 - variable sampling frequency